masak/workshop/abstraction.md

 Subroutines are great at this: they allow you to go "given these ingredients, here's how to bake this cake".
 In this case, given a certain politician and a possible badness, we can whip up a soap box insult.
-We're replaced Angry Soap Box Guy with a Perl script.
+We've essentially replaced Angry Soap Box Guy with a very short Perl script.

 Objects are also great at this.
 They're actually very like subroutines, except that they emphasize their ability to bundle persistent data with behavior: